 Generally each row in a tabular file represents an item and the columns values provide properties of that item.
-The most common HED-annotated tabular files represent event markers in an experiment (e.g., BIDS events.tsv files).
-In this case each row represents a time at which something happened.
+The most common HED-annotated tabular file represents event markers in an experiment.
+In this case each row in the file represents a time at which something happened.

-Another common HED-annotated tabular file represents experiment participants (e.g., BIDS participants.tsv).
-Each row in the file represents a participant, and the columns provide characteristics or other information about the participant identified in that row.
+Another common HED-annotated tabular file represents experiment participants.
+In this case each row in the file represents a participant, and the columns provide characteristics or other information about the participant identified in that row.